grongierisc/formation-template/README.md

         return
 ```
-As we can see, if the IrisOperation receive a message of the type `msg.FormationRequest`, the information hold by the message will be send directly to `Python.FileOperation` with the `SendRequestSync` function to be written down on our .txt. <br>We will also create a `msg.TrainingIrisRequest` in order to call `Python.IrisOperation` the same way.
+The Router will receive a request of the type `FormationRequest` and will send a message of the type `TrainingIrisRequest` to the `IrisOperation` operation.
+If the message/request is not an instance of the type we are looking for, we will just do nothing and not dispatch it.

 Don't forget to register your component :
 Following [5.4.](#54-register-components) and using: